spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/10-service-listings/3-redis-db.md

 # Validation

-* To validate your database service in App Profile, navigate to the **App Profiles** page, where all your app profiles are listed.
-Click the **App Profile Name** to see the service layers.
+* To validate that your database service is in the app profile, navigate to the **App Profiles** page, where all your app profiles are listed.
+Click on the app profile you wish to review the service layers.
+The following screen displays the different service layers that make up the app profile.
+Ensure Redis is an available service layer.

 * Validate the services from the App page after app deployment.
 First, navigate to the **App** page, where all your apps are listed.
 Then, click the **App Name** to see the service layers.
 The color code in the app profile box shows the status of the service deployment.